Using a Custom Connector in Conduit

 More information about referencing connectors can be found here.

-Below is an example of using a custom Connector in a pipeline configuration file:
+Below is an example of using this same Conduit Snowflake Connector in a pipeline configuration file:

 version: 2.2